MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-limitations.md

 ---
-title: "Limitations for Fabric mirrored databases from Azure SQL Database (Preview)"
+title: "Limitations and behaviors for Fabric mirrored databases from Azure SQL Database (Preview)"
 description: A detailed list of limitations for mirrored databases from Azure SQL Database in Microsoft Fabric.
 author: WilliamDAssafMSFT
 ms.author: wiassaf